Manage Your Email Account Space

 CUMC Exchange email accounts have a default space quota of 1 GB on the email system.
 Your quota includes not just email messages but any attachments, calendar entries, contacts, etc. While we would love to give everyone unlimited space, it is necessary to set a limit to make sure that there is enough room on the mail system for all CUMC accounts.

 Though it is possible to pay for a higher quota we recommend using information on this page to permanently delete unneeded messages and archive or save messages on your computer instead.
 Mailboxes storing a lot of items can also run into performance issues.
-If you need to request more space please contact us at extension 5-Help, option 5 (212-305-4357); ARC billing information will be required.
+If you need to request more space please contact us at extension 5-Help, option 5 (212-305-4357).
 IMPORTANT: It is NOT possible to automatically receive a quota increase online.
 Beware of phishing emails and do not click on any link asking for account information in order to receive more space.

 Quota Checking and Notifications